 Bone Marrow Harvesting

-What is bone marrow harvesting?
+What do I need to know about bone marrow harvesting?

-What happens before bone marrow harvesting?
+What will happen during bone marrow harvesting?

-What happens during bone marrow harvesting?
+What will happen after bone marrow harvesting?

 What are the risks of bone marrow harvesting?

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
-Discuss treatment options with your caregivers to decide what care you want to receive.
+Discuss treatment options with your healthcare providers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

-© 2014 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.
+© Copyright Merative 2022 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.

 Learn more about Bone Marrow Harvesting